Is La Bella Baskets a Scam?

 As I said before, this is a business, not a work at home job, so you should expect some kind of start up cost but you will be surprised at how little you really need for this particular opportunity.
 The required cost is a $20/monthly fee to La Bella Baskets.
 They GIVE you a store website with the entire catalog of products and ordering portals etc, and they also give you a marketing website.
 They take care of all the money and shipping.
 In case you did not properly process that tidbit… you don't have to worry about collecting money, or becoming “BFFs” with the UPS or Postal workers.
 They take care of that entire end of things.
 All you need to worry about is educating people about the product so they hopefully purchase it.

 It should be noted that they frequently run a 7 day trial for $1.97 where you would have access to everything they offer including all the training before you decide to join.
 I think this is great for you tire kickers out there.
 It gives you a taste of the business before you fully commit yourself.
 It also shows me they're confident enough in their business to give you a trial because they've probably figured out the math in which a good portion of people end up staying on board.
 So that's a plus in my book.
+My #1 Free Recommendation does something like this as well, but it's better.
+They will let you try their business for FREE and for as long as you want!
+So you're not pressured into making a decision because of clicking clock.

 Will LaBella Baskets help me learn how to do all this stuff?